Pedro-UwU/CI-CD-Github-Actions-and-Argo/README.md

 ![screenshot](https://github.com/PedroLopezITBA/CI-CD-Github-Actions-and-Argo/blob/main/images/app_sync.png?raw=true)

 And we are done!
 To check the app, we need to expose the calculator-service.
-You can do this in many different ways, depending if you are testing the app in your local machine or hosting it in a kubernetes cluster in the cloud.
+You can do this in many different ways, depending on if you are testing the app in your local machine or hosting it in a kubernetes cluster in the cloud.
 I'll use port-forwarding.

 ```console
 kubectl -n calculator port-forward service/calculator-service 30000:3001